 Governance affects virtually all aspects of a country's prosperity.
 An effective public sector and functioning, predictable institutions provide the foundations for economic growth, private sector investment and trade.
 Well-functioning institutions generate revenue and redistribute income.
 They deliver and implement appropriate policies in fields such as education and health and deliver services that are essential for building a skilled, productive and healthy workforce.
 As many of these services are delivered at the provincial level in Pakistan, the Australian aid program supports provinces to deliver critical services in education, nutrition and rural infrastructure.
 Our aid investments also work at the local level to empower communities to prioritise and address development problems, while our policy dialogue focuses on the critical role that leaders, networks and coalitions play in promoting reforms and achieving development outcomes.

-Pakistan Elimination of Violence Against Women Program
+Pakistan Challenging Gender-based Violence Against Women Program

 $7.46 million, 2014- 2018